AIRC-KETI/test_inpainting/README.md

 # Test model
-This repository includes the implementation for test.
+This repository includes the implementation for inpainting test.

 In this test, the following metrics are evaluated.